 pRESCHOOL: REGISTRATION CHECKLIST

 STEP 1: Get to know Woodland Park!
-Due to COVID-19, we will be offering virtual open houses this year.
-Email us at firstname.lastname@example.org to get access to our open house materials and set up a time to speak with a Parent Coordinator.
-Open houses are required unless you are an alumni family.
+Email us at email@example.com to set up a time to speak with a Parent Coordinator.
+In-person tours are available.
+Register for an open house at the link above.

 STEP 2: Complete the online application.
 (If you are a current or alumni family, please login into your Jovial account and access the application form there instead).

 STEP 3: Parents will be notified on a rolling basis whether their child has been offered a spot or added to the waitlist.

 STEP 4: If offered a spot, a non-refundable $40 registration fee must be paid no later than 48 hours after you are notified of acceptance into the program, or you will forfeit your space.

 KINDERGARTEN: REGISTRATION CHECKLIST

 STEP 1: Attend an open house.
 An open house is required for enrollment, unless you are an alumni family.
 Details for 22-23 school year open houses are at the top of this page.
 If you have any questions or want to set up a tour, contact the Kindergarten Parent Coordinator at firstname.lastname@example.org.

 STEP 3: Pay the one-time $50 non-refundable application fee.
 You will be emailed a link for payment after your application is received.